 In April 2015, Grammo Suspect released the album Embrace Diversity, which focused on themes affecting the LGBTQI community in Kenya, Africa and the whole world at large.
 As an openly gay musician, Grammo Suspect has faced discrimination and abuse from the police, gangs and the music community.
 Songs such as the single Our Love is Valid present a clear challenge to the conservative values of Grammo’s home country as she fights to give support to people who, like her, suffer for their sexuality.

 Song: Our Love is Valid, Grammo Suspect, 2016

-Grammo is an inspiration for others wishing to come out as gay in Nigeria and elsewhere, as she continues to campaign publicly despite a ban from radio play and continued harassment for her outward appearance and sexuality since 2005.
+Grammo is an inspiration for others wishing to come out as gay in Kenya and elsewhere, as she continues to campaign publicly despite a ban from radio play and continued harassment for her outward appearance and sexuality since 2005.

 Grace Munene is an Artists-at-Risk (AR) Resident at AR-Kovent.
 AR-Konvent is part of the AR-Network curated and coordinated by Perpetuum Mobile (PM).
 The AR Secretariat is generously funded by Kone Foundation.

 Background image, video still from the Video Our Love is Valid, Grammo Suspect, 2016